 ASUS’s ProArt B550 Creator motherboard will be the first product, not only based around the AMD platforms but the first to feature support for Thunderbolt 4.
 Although the Z590 motherboards already feature Thunder 4 connectors, the ASUS ProArt B550 Creator chipset is a B550 one.
 The B550 is the mid-range chipset for AMD’s AM4 socket.
 It comes somewhere in between the A520 chipset and the X570 chipset.

 So far Thunderbolt 4 had been seen only on Intel which was featured on Tiger Lake-U laptops last year and on Z590 motherboards.
-Thunderbolt 4 works over USB Type-C port adding more power to delivery, DisplayPort, and PCIe connection functionally over USB and the new generation improves on the functionality.
+Thunderbolt 4 works over a USB Type-C port, adding more power to delivery, DisplayPort, and PCIe connection functionally over USB and the new generation improves on the functionality.
 Incidentally, the ProArt B550 Creator is the first AMD motherboard to support Thunderbolt 4.

 So far the Thunderbolt 4 connector has been exclusive of Intel chipset motherboards.
 However, the ASUS B550 Creator has two Thunderbolt 4 ports that support DisplayPort 1.2/1.4 video outputs.

 AMD Ryzen 5000, 4000G, and 3000 CPUs are supported by the ASUS B550 Creator.
 The memory support is DDR4-5100 on 4000G series and DDR4-4866 with Ryzen 5000/3000.
 The connectivity and audio are dual 2.5 Gb Ethernet and Realtek ALC1220 audio.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free